 - Spot VMs are finite Compute Engine resources, so they might not always be available.

-- Spot VMs can't live migrate to become standard VMs while they are running or be set to automatically restart when there is a maintenance event.
+- Spot VMs can't live migrate to become standard VMs while they are running or be set to automatically restart when there is a host event.

 - Due to the preceding limitations, Spot VMs are not covered by any Service Level Agreement and are excluded from the Compute Engine SLA.